Guac Camera Troubleshooting

 2. Remove the Guac Rear Door

-3. Ensure the Canon DSLR Camera is turned on
+3. Ensure the Canon DSLR camera is turned on

 4. Press the Menu button